-The cumulative results of the modeled Bouguer gravity response from each of the Paleozoic key formation packages and the overburden deposits show a range of approximately 6 mGal across the Area of the Five Communities (Figure 16).
-These results display a general increase in the modeled gravity effect toward the southwest, with subtle low-amplitude variability throughout.
-As expected, the modeled gravity effect shows an increased contribution towards the southwest as a result of the Paleozoic sequence becoming thicker within the sedimentary basin.
-This contribution may also reflect the presence of Devonian sedimentary rocks that are present in the southern portion of the Area of the Five Communities and which comprise a higher rock density input into the model (Figure 4).
-The majority of the lower amplitude variability dataset for the overburden deposit thickness, in particular, to its strong density contrast with the underlying Paleozoic bedrock.
-As expected, areas of thick overburden such as along the Walkerton Trough (see JDMA, 2014) tend to correlate well with large-scale, low-amplitude responses shown in the modeled gravity effects (Figure 16).
+The cumulative results of the modeled Bouguer gravity response from each of the Paleozoic key formation packages and the overburden deposits show a range of approximately 2.7 mGal across the Central Huron area (Figure 16).
+The modeled Bouguer gravity results display a higher gravity effect in the central portion of the Central Huron area, with a lower magnitude response towards Lake Huron.
+The majority of the variability observed in the modelled gravity effect results from the model's sensitivity to the higher quality data set for the overburden deposit thickness, in particular, to its strong density contrast with the underlying Paleozoic bedrock.
+As expected, areas of thick overburden such as along the Wyoming Moraine (Figure 14 in JDMA, 2015) tend to correlate well with large-scale, low-amplitude responses shown in the modeled gravity effects (Figure 16).

-The stripped Bouguer gravity data show a range of approximately 20 mGal, which is derived by subtracting the modeled gravity effect from the observed Bouguer gravity results (Figure 17).
-In general, the response distributions of the stripped Bouguer gravity data are similar to the observed Bouguer gravity data within the Area of the Five Communities.
+The stripped Bouguer gravity data show a range of approximately 13 mGal, which is derived by subtracting the modeled gravity effect from the observed Bouguer gravity results (Figure 17).
+In general, the distribution of the stripped Bouguer gravity data is similar to the observed Bouguer gravity data (Figure 14) within the Central Huron area.
 The more broad-scale features still display the same general appearance, which provides further support for the source being mainly from the basement rocks.
-It appears as though the removal of the modeled gravity effect accounted for the influence of overburden units on the gravity data.
-However, the removal of the general thickening of the Paleozoic sequence from the gravity data did not significantly change the appearance of the gravity response.
+It appears as though the removal of the modeled gravity effect primarily accounted for the influence of overburden units on the gravity data.

-In addition, the stripped Bouguer gravity data does not appear to be useful in highlighting the locations of the known pinnacle reef structures or salt units within the Area of the Five Communities.
-Similar to the observed Bouguer gravity, it is assumed that although a small amount of this resulting response may be attributed to the Paleozoic layers, the majority of the signal is derived from the lithological variability within the Precambrian basement rocks.
+In addition, when compared to the observed Bouguer gravity data, the process of removing modeled gravity effect (e.g. stripped Bouguer gravity) does not appear to significantly enhance the locations of the known pinnacle reef structures or salt units within the Central Huron area.
+Similar to the observed Bouguer gravity, it is assumed that although a small amount of this resulting response may be attributed to the Paleozoic layers, the majority of the signal is thought to be derived from the lithological variability within the Precambrian basement rocks.
+The exception to this general observation may be the pinnacle reefs associated with the Tipperary and Tuckersmith 30-III SHR pools, which show an increased correlation with local increases in stripped Bouguer gravity anomalies (Figure 17).